neurite/debian-setup/docs/0201-partitions.md

 ![](ss-manual.png "partition disks - manual")

 Select the disk to create an empty partition table.
+Note, if you want to keep the existing data, select the partition instead.
+Flip `Use as: do not use` to `Use as: Ext4 journaling file system` and `Format the partition: no, keep existing data`.
+Remember to set up the mount point and mounting options (see [an example](#example-partitions) below).

 ![](ss-disk.png "select disk to create partition table")